Effects of Hurricane Irene in New York: New York City

 Upon making landfall on Coney Island, the storm produced a storm surge of 4.36 ft and a storm tide of 9.5 ft at Battery Park.
 Winds were lighter than the intensity of the storm in New York City.
 However, two locations in the city reported tropical storm force winds.
 A sustained wind speed of 45 and 50 mph was reported at John F. Kennedy International Airport and LaGuardia Airport, respectively.
 On Manhattan, sustained winds were significantly less, reaching 32 mph at Central Park.
 Rainfall in the area was moderate, with John F. Kennedy International Airport, LaGuardia Airport, and Central Park reporting 5.02 in, 5.37 in, and 6.87 in, respectively.
 Floods from Irene contributed to August 2011 being the wettest month ever in New York City.

 In New York City, the Hudson River flooded, starting at approximately 8:50 a.m. on August 28, into Zone B as well as Zone A, mostly in the Meatpacking District along the Hudson River in Manhattan.
 At 9:15, the northern tube of the Holland Tunnel closed, but was soon re-opened.
 As of 9:20, the flooding was at about a foot deep.
 The water came within a foot of flooding the subway system and road tunnels.
 The police reported 30 arrests during the storm, some in domestic violence cases resulting from couples forced to remain inside.
 By 10:45, almost all of FDR Drive was closed.

 One man drowned at a marina in City Island in the Bronx, New York City while checking on his boat during the storm, while just north of New York City, one person was killed when an inflatable boat capsized on the Croton River.
 Two baseball games between the New York Mets and Atlanta Braves were postponed due to the effects of the storm.

 Long Island

 Extensive power outages occurred in both Nassau and Suffolk counties on Long Island.
 Almost 350,000 homes and businesses were without electricity, mainly due to heavy winds knocking down trees, which in turn knocked out many power lines.
 Rising frustration among residents over the slow pace of power restoration led Cuomo to call on the Long Island Power Authority (LIPA) to replace system operator National Grid, whose contract is up for renewal.
+Orient Beach State Park was closed for 3 days due to storm damage.

 Another fatality occurred on the south shore of Long Island, when a windsurfer drowned in Bellport Bay.